sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 ## Overview
 * Data models are important part of developing software, it deeply affects how we think about the problem.
 * Data models are built by layering one on top of another.
 The key question is: “how is it represented in terms of the next-lower layer?”
 Each layer hides the complexity of the layers below by providing a clean model.
-* Every data model embodies assumptions on how it is going to be used.
-The data model has a profound effect on what the software above can or cannot do.
+* The data model has a profound effect on what the software above can or cannot do.
 * In this chapter, we will compare the relational model, the document model, and a few graph-based models.
 We will also look at and compare various query languages.

 ## Relational Model Versus Document Model